Chart Color Schemes

 Infrastructure

-AreaSearch has identified four projects that could impact the area.
-These are: Modbury Hospital Redevelopment, Thorndon Park Reserve Master Plan Implementation (Ongoing), Newton Village Shopping Centre Expansion, and Highbury Aqueduct Reserve Master Plan Implementation.
-The following details those considered most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are expected to impact this area.
+Notable projects include Modbury Hospital Redevelopment, Thorndon Park Reserve Master Plan Implementation (Ongoing), Newton Village Shopping Centre Expansion, and Highbury Aqueduct Reserve Master Plan Implementation.
+The following list provides details on those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.